lmorg/murex/docs/commands/runtime.md

 Some of the JSON dumps produced from `runtime` will include a map called `FileRef`.
 This is a trace of the source file that defined it.
-It is used by _murex_ to help provide meaningful errors (eg with line and character positions) however it is also useful for manually debugging user-defined properties such as which module or script defined an `autocomplete` schema.
+It is used by Murex to help provide meaningful errors (eg with line and character positions) however it is also useful for manually debugging user-defined properties such as which module or script defined an `autocomplete` schema.